keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-09-before-you-retire-lessons-from-mini-retirement.md

 If someone asked you when you'd be ready to retire, you might pull up a spreadsheet with projections on the growth of your investment accounts.

-Understanding when you'll be financially ready for retirement is great, but do you know when you'll be _mentally ready_?
+{% include tweet-link.html tweet-text="Understanding when you'll be financially ready for retirement is great, but do you know when you'll be _mentally ready?_" %}

 You might say "right now" - after all, wouldn't it be great to stop working today?